Samani-Humaira/Find_college/README.md

 - License

 # Introduction
-The College Name Fetcher is designed to make it easy for users to retrieve lists of college names based on their chosen criteria.
+The College Name Finds is designed to make it easy for users to retrieve lists of college names based on their chosen criteria.
 This can be particularly useful for individuals seeking information about colleges in specific countries or states.

 # Features
 - Fetch college names based on either country or state.